-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Hotbit consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of Hotbit consists of four parts: general info, fees, deposit methods and security.

-Hotbit is an exchange launched in January 2018 that offers trading in many very unusual cryptocurrencies.
+Hotbit is an exchange launched in January 2018 that offers trading in many very unusual cryptos.

 Its domicile country is unclear.
 This is not a red flag per se, but we recommend all visitors to be careful and form their own opinion on whether Hotbit is a legitimate exchange our not.
 No information on the company owning and operating the exchange is presented at the exchange’s website either.